BXBotz-MufazTG/URL-Uploader/README.md

 # URL-Uploader

-A simple YouTube downloader bot with permenent thumbnail support
+A simple url uploader bot with permenent thumbnail support

 ```
 Scrapped some code from @SpEcHIDe's AnyDLBot Repository